Date Joined: February 19, 2013

 Since my senior yr in high school I have worked with children who had developmental delays, then adults with multiple disabilities and next with adults struggling with mental illness for a total of 25 years.

 Since 2003 I have been a homemaker.
-My husband needed me home after his brain bleed with surgery to clip a ruptured aneurysm.
-Rebleed and coma with residule impairments but amazing progress ongoing!!
-If you know someone recovering from a brain injury, Rick's progress was not a steady improvement.
+My husband needed me home after a brain injury, Rick's progress was not a steady improvement.
 It occurred in intermittent leap frog jumps.
-Hang In There if you someone with a brain injury.
+Hang In there if you know someone with a brain injury.

 I do want to credit 4-H club as being a major influence in my life.

 Pop - Disco - Big Band - Jazz - Blue Grass:

 ARTIST: Andre Bocelli - Maroon 5 - Phil Collins - Enya -Snow Patrol - Iron and Wine- Bread- Perry Como- Celtic Women -Toni Braxton-Paula Cole-Loreena McKennitt- 1D -Lee Brice-Toby Keith-Jimmy Wayne- Carpenters -Paul Davis-Sam Smith- O'G3NE